 Hands On Children's Museum's outdoor nature play activities.
 Photo courtesy HOCM

 Why go?
-My son’s eyes light up whenever I mention “that museum in Olympia” — what we call Hands On Children's Museum.
+My son’s eyes light up whenever I mention “that museum in Olympia” — what we call the terrific Hands On Children’s Museum.
 It’s among the biggest in the Puget Sound area and really does seem to have it all: an emergency area with fire truck, helicopter and cop car; a tugboat; a climber/slide to the third floor; a scream room where kids can use their outdoor voices to measure their decibels; and a maker space where kids can design and build with all kinds of recycled materials.
 Step outside and you’ll find another half-acre of fun.
-Kids can climb a lighthouse lookout tower, build with driftwood, race on the trike track (adults, too) and dig into the children’s garden.
-In the works are more outdoor nature play activities, including a water wall and outdoor tinkering stations.
+Kids can climb a lighthouse lookout tower, build with driftwood, race on the trike track (adults, too) and set sail in the fantastic Megan D.

 Good to know: Hands On has a small but good café onsite.
 In the summer, a reclaimed-water stream runs in front of the museum, where kids can splash and wade without paying an admission charge.
 Also in the summer, the museum offers special, super-fun Summer Splash programs.

 Nearby fun: The free-admission WET Science Center (designed for older kids) is across the street.
 Olympia’s truly fabulous farmers market (open weekends all year) is a short drive away.
 Older kids may enjoy a free tour of the state’s Capitol building.